 Before sending their application package to USCIS, all the couple had to do was sign the clearly marked dotted lines.

 “I was really impressed,” Kaitlin said of their application package when they first received it in the mail.
 “I was just like, “Wow, this looks great!
 We were super worried about what we would have to mail in and what it would look like, and then all of those concerns were gone.
-It was super easy to pack it all up in the pre-addressed envelope Boundless had sent us and drop it off.
+It was super easy to pack it all up in the envelope Boundless had sent us and drop it off.
 I really liked it.”

 Panos echoed his new wife’s sentiment: “I think the package preparation was another reason that we chose to go with Boundless.
 I thought it looked very professional, and I really liked it.
 It was really easy to go through everything and just sign.”